“So full of artless jealousy is guilt, it spills itself in fearing to be spilt.”

 “Justice for what?”

-“Building and abandoning kingdoms, and families, and careers.”
+“For building and abandoning kingdoms, and families, and careers.
+For often considering lovers more important than wives, friends more important than relatives.”
 Jonah shrugged matter-of-factly.
 “Each time I paid, of course.
 Mostly in tears, sometimes in alimony.
 But eventually I was free and I moved on; another fresh start, a new kingdom, another family.
 A new Jonah.”

 Gabe sensed the moment called for silence.
 He listened to the distant thunder as the elderly professor collected his thoughts.